code-423n4/2022-12-gogopool-findings/data/RaymondFam-Q.md

 +	/// @dev Look up minipool index via assigned multisig address by minipool nodeID
 ```
 ## GGP token exchange
 GGP is initialized with `TotalGGPCirculatingSupply == 18_000_000 ether`.
 However, an exchange is needed to at least allow node operators to swap AVAX or ggAVAX into GGP.
 Devoid of this, no one would be able to secure any GGP to stake prior to creating a minipool.

+Additionally, with an exchange in place, liquid stakers would be able to sell the slashed GGP awarded at their discretion instead of being dictated by Protocol DAO.

 ## Missing use for `delegationFee`
 `delegationFee` is introduced in `MinipoolManager.sol`.
 However, no where in the contract or the protocol could be found any use for this variable that has been included in the struct, `Minipool`.
 Additionally, there seems to be no boundary control on the input parameter of `delegationFee` in `createMinipool()`.
 This could impose a problem devoid of a yardstick to determine what percentage delegation fee in units of ether is deemed fair and appropriate on `avaxAssignmentRequest`.
 If `delegationFee` is not ready to be fully introduced yet, consider elaborating a brief structured plan for it in the NatSpec or the documentations since this constitutes one of the triple incentives to the node operators.